mihkelvasar/qr_gener_learn/README.md

 # QR Gener Learn

 ## What is it?
-This is a QR Code generation program, written fully in Python, currently existing as program run an interacted with from a commandline.
+This is a QR Code generation program, written fully in Python, currently existing as program run and interacted with from a commandline.
 It uses one public library - the qrcode 7.4.2
 I am currently writing it at a hobbyist's pace one can see on my activity bar.
 Hopefully this can be part of my portfolio allowing me to find work as a tester or a developer in 2024.